sablier-labs/docs/docs/contracts/v2/guides/08-snapshot-voting.md

 #### `deposited-sender`

-It aggregates historical deposits up to the snapshot time, counting only the streams started by the sender.
+Aggregates historical deposits up to the snapshot time, counting only the streams started by the sender.

 :::caution Caveats

 - Streaming, canceling and streaming again will cause tokens to be counted multiple times.
-- It takes into account streams created through [PRBProxy](/contracts/v2/reference/overview#periphery) instances configured through the official [Sablier Interface](https://app.sablier.com/).
+- Takes into account streams created through [PRBProxy](/contracts/v2/reference/overview#periphery) instances configured through the official [Sablier Interface](https://app.sablier.com/).

 :::

 #### `streamed-recipient`

-It aggregates historical amounts that have already been streamed to the recipient.
-Crucially, it includes already withdrawn tokens.
+Aggregates historical amounts that have already been streamed to the recipient.
+Crucially, withdrawn tokens are included.

 It relies on the `streamedAmountOf` methods in the [LockupLinear](contracts/v2/reference/core/contract.SablierV2LockupLinear#streamedamountof) and